EastCoastProduct/homepage/src/services/managed-project.md

   <img src="../../images/services-illustrations/development.svg" alt="Illustration of a developer's laptop." />
 </div>

-<p>Our developers build flexible, fast and scalable web applications using <a href="https://nodejs.org/en/">Node.js</a>, <a href="http://expressjs.com/">Express</a> and <a href="https://facebook.github.io/react/">React</a>.
+<p>Our developers build flexible, fast and scalable web applications using Node.js, Express and React.
 Why did we choose to go with JavaScript for our entire tech stack?
-Simply put, hiring developers with deep client-side JS proficiency allows them to take their existing knowledge to the server-side.
-The result is a quicker path to expertise based on fluency in one language instead of many.</p>
+Simply put, hiring developers with deep JS proficiency creates a quicker path to full-stack expertise based on fluency in one language instead of many.</p>

-<p>Using React to render the user interface helps the designers and developers approach the build of an application in a more modular and systematic way.
-Over time this results in a more scalable and adaptable visual language, and lays the groundwork for a web whose future is tied to custom components.</p>

-<p>We can even use these skills to build apps for iOS and Android using the <a href="https://facebook.github.io/react-native/">React Native</a> framework.
-Developers can use the language and tools they’re already proficient in to output code suitable for building rich native app experiences for today’s smartphones.</p>
+<h3>Node.js</h3>

+<p><a href="https://nodejs.org/">Node.js</a> allows our devs to take their mastery of client-side JavaScript to the server-side, creating efficient experts in full-stack web development.
+Its emphasis on scalability and speed (among <a href="http://blog.modulus.io/top-10-reasons-to-use-node">many other advantages</a>) allow us to build the best experience for your users.</p>

+<h3>React</h3>

+<p>We use <a href="https://facebook.github.io/react/">React</a> to help maintain consistency in our user interfaces.
+It helps our designers and developers think about systems built on stateful components instead of pages, and we think the techniques it encourages are <a href="https://facebook.github.io/react/docs/why-react.html">the future of building web UIs</a>.</p>

+<h3>React Native</h3>

+<p><a href="https://facebook.github.io/react-native/">React Native</a> lets our devs bring their expertise in JavaScript to iOS and Android.
+This means your native app can share code with your web app and receive updates live instead of waiting for app store approval.
+And you’ll benefit from everything the incredibly active JavaScript community has to offer.</p>